top of page

 • IT: You need to be sure they don’t block the purchase.
 They primarily want to be sure your product doesn’t create risks or lead to technical problems.
 They care only a little about its business value.

 Use the right medium for each audience.
-Stakeholders that focus on the business outcomes tend to prefer presentations and written business cases.
+Stakeholders that focus on business outcomes tend to prefer presentations and written business cases.
 Stakeholders that care about usability tend to prefer demos and trials.

 • Trials need to lead to a decision.
 Both sides have to put in a lot of effort to do a good trial.
 It’s not worth anyone’s time to do the trial now if the prospect is still far from a decision and the trial won’t go well if you try to force it to happen sooner than it should.